en_USEnglish

 Reduce network requests

-Network requests can be a major source of slow application performance.
-It is therefore advisable to reduce the number of network requests by grouping requests, using compression techniques, minimizing response size and avoiding redundancy.
+Network requests can be a major source of slowdown in application performance.
+Therefore, it is advisable to reduce the number of network requests by batching requests, using compression techniques, minimizing response size, and avoiding redundancies.
 By reducing network requests, you can significantly improve your application's performance.

 Optimizing multimedia resources

-Multimedia resources such as images, videos or audio files can considerably slow down an application's performance.
-It's therefore important to optimize these resources by compressing them, adapting them to different devices and using formats suited to web performance.
-By optimizing multimedia resources, you can reduce loading times and improve the overall user experience.
+Multimedia assets such as images, videos, or audio files can significantly slow down an application's performance.
+Therefore, it's important to optimize these assets by compressing them, adapting them to different devices, and using formats suitable for web performance.
+By optimizing multimedia assets, you can reduce loading times and improve the overall user experience.

 Continuous performance testing